Algebraic Structure of the Weak Stage Order Conditions for Runge-Kutta Methods: Relevance of Weak Stage Order

-Note that $B(\xi)$ and $C(\xi)$ determine the order of accuracy of the quadrature and subquadrature rules on which the RK method is based \cite{butcher2008numerical}.
+which determine the accuracy of the quadrature and subquadrature rules (respectively) on which the RK method is based \cite{butcher2008numerical}.

-The \emph{stage order} of a RK scheme is $\qso = \min\{q_1, q_2\}$, where $q_1$, $q_2$ are the largest integers such that $B(q_1)$ and $C(q_2)$ hold.
-Stage order $\qso$ guarantees that each RK stage is accurate to order $\qso$, implying that the method itself has order at least $\qso$.
-Notice that \eqref{eq:c-assumption} implies $\tau^{(1)}=0$, hence $\qso \geq 1$.
-It is worth noting that even when $\vec{\tau}^{(k)} \neq 0$, the $p$-th order conditions \eqref{eq:ordercondition} imply the orthogonality relations
+A RK scheme is said to have \emph{stage order} $\qso := \min\{q_1, q_2\}$ where $q_1$, $q_2$ are the largest integers such that $B(q_1)$ and $C(q_2)$ hold.
+Stage order $\qso$ guarantees that each RK stage is accurate to order $\qso$, and that the method itself has order at least $\qso$.